FBorowiec/talking_containers/README.md

 ## **How to run**

-Use `docker-compose up` to start the communication between the two containers.
+Use `docker-compose up` inside the `docker` folder to start the communication between the two containers.

 ## **How to run the code locally with *Bazel* already installed on host**